Footballer-turned-solicitor joins forces with non-lawyers to form firm

 He qualified as a solicitor before setting up the law firm Austen Sanders in Darlington.

-Mr Quaintrell said the firm could offer “a full range of residential conveyancing services to both our sales clients, but also to those looking to buy or remortgage”.
+Mr Quaintrell said that, through 360 Law, the firm could facilitate the delivery of a full range of residential conveyancing services to “both our estate agency sales clients, and to those looking to buy or remortgage”.

 He said that since the law firm’s directors were “established property investors” with “well-established connections within investor networks”, they would be able to advise “on a range of matters from property development to the property aspects of sophisticated pension schemes”.